GreatHomeschoolConventions/GHC-functionality/README.md

 #Changelog

+- 1.7
+    - Add functionality features that were in the theme `functions.php`

 - 1.6
     - Add locations, special events, and workshops custom post types
     - Use Advanced Custom Fields instead of hand-coded metaboxes